fable-compiler/fable-compiler.github.io/blog/Introducing-Femto.md

 In this blog post, we will introduce a new tool called Femto that will hopefully make the lives of Fable users a lot easier when it comes to the npm packages they depend upon.
 First things first: let's go through the problem context to understand what Femto is trying to solve.

 ### Fable Packages
 As you all know, Fable packages are normal dotnet packages that are distributed to the nuget package registry.
 A special type of these nuget packages are Fable bindings which provide idiomatic and type-safe wrappers around native Javascript APIs.
-These native Javascript APIs can be either available directly in the environment where your compiled F# code is running (Web APIs in browsers, system modules in node.js), or these APIs can be those of third-party javascript libraries distributed to the npm registry and this is where things get complicated.
+These native Javascript APIs can be either available directly in the environment where your compiled F# code is running (Web APIs in browsers, system modules in node.js), or these APIs can be those of third-party Javascript libraries distributed to the npm registry and this is where things get complicated.

-In order to use a Fable binding for a third-party javascript library you as a user have to install *both* libraries in your project:
+In order to use a Fable binding for a third-party Javascript library you as a user have to install *both* libraries in your project:
  - The Fable binding from nuget
- - The actual javascript third-party library from npm
+ - The actual Javascript third-party library from npm

 For example when you install `Fable.React` in your Fable project you also have to install `react` and `react-dom` into your npm dependencies.
 Users usually have to look up the the exact versions of the npm package they need from the documentation page of the Fable binding itself, in case of `Fable.React` you need to install `react@16.8.0` and `react-dom@16.8.0`.